DevOpsTribe/congruit/README.md

 * -supervisor => Runs congruit in supervisor mode.

-* -friend => Runs congruit in friends mode.
+* -friend => Runs congruit in friend mode.
 A Congruit instance receives remote commands to execute workplace

-* -token => authentication tocker for security
+* -token => authentication tocken for security

 * -stockroom-dir=stockroom-docker-clu-controller/ => custom stockroom for a cluster controller

-For keeping up Dockers you can use works like this:
+Used works are like this:

 ```
 curl https://192.168.50.4:8443/hello  --header "Token:foobar" --header "Workplace:tomcat-docker"